Data-JP/Project---Marvel_Cinematic_Universe/README.md

 ## Objectives
 This report aims to answer the questions below:

-1. Link between Budget and IMBD rating (and metascore)
+1. Link between the budget and the reviews
 2. Return on Investment (ROI)
 3. Correlation between Budget and Benefit
 4. Favorite superhero